 Happily, our experience was far less life-threatening.
 The roads around Reykjavik are beautifully maintained.
 However, the weather was every bit as unpredictable as we’d heard.
 We drove the Golden Circle and in the course of 5 hours hit 3 heavy freak snow showers, several periods of blindingly bright sun, a few wind corridors strong enough for us to pull over and wait them out, and at least one brief period of whiteout.

-We also had one full day where all roads on the Western coast were shut down due to ice and high wind, which caused us to reschedule our South Coast tour and our friends to miss their hotel reservation in a neighbouring city.
+We also had one full day where all roads on the West Coast were shut down due to ice and high wind, which caused us to reschedule our South Coast tour and our friends to miss their hotel reservation in a neighboring city.
 Be aware and keep an eye on local weather reporting!

 Icy roads and little daylight in December

-Driving in Iceland in winter, especially for first time left-hand drivers, is an exciting and terrifying experience, says Michelle from The Munching Traveller.
+Driving in Iceland in winter, especially for those who have never driven on the right side of the road before, is an exciting and terrifying experience, says Michelle from The Munching Traveller.
 Often, we will have to make full use of the four or five hours of daylight to complete our itinerary and tread carefully on the icy roads.

 Make sure to get a 4WD as these cars are bigger and more stable against the strong Icelandic winds.
 We covered the South Coast and the winds can be very crazy, we felt our car sway off our lane a couple of times and saw much smaller cars really got blown out of their lanes.
 When there is rain or snow, visibility may also be impaired.
 Drive slowly and carefully in these circumstances and you will be fine!

-I suggest to plan your first sightseeing location of the day about 30-40 minutes away from your departure point so that you’ll be able to get some sunlight when you are at your destination and maximise the use of the short daylight hours.
-The most memorable part of driving in Iceland in December is seeing how landscape comes to life as the sun rises!
+I suggest planning your first sightseeing location of the day about 30-40 minutes away from your departure point so that you’ll be able to get some sunlight when you are at your destination and maximize the use of the short daylight hours.
+The most memorable part of driving in Iceland in December is seeing how the landscape comes to life as the sun rises!